jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/imogen.nml.rst

    .. note::
       If IMOGEN is enabled, at most only :nml:mem:`JULES_DRIVE::z1_tq_vary`, :nml:mem:`JULES_DRIVE::z1_tq_in`, :nml:mem:`JULES_DRIVE::z1_uv_in`, :nml:mem:`JULES_DRIVE::z1_tq_file` and :nml:mem:`JULES_DRIVE::z1_tq_var_name` are used from the :nml:lst:`JULES_DRIVE` namelist.

+.. nml:member:: l_daily_metdata_climatol

+   :type: logical
+   :default: F

+   If TRUE, then the driving climatology is supplied as daily data with a 360 day calendar otherwise the driving climatology is supplied as monthly data.

 ``IMOGEN_RUN_LIST`` namelist members